 Convection ovens offer more flexibility.
 Their interior design supports multiple racks and larger pans, which allows you to bake a sheet tray of cookies, roast a whole chicken with vegetables, or prepare multiple dishes simultaneously.

 One less obvious factor is how food spacing affects cooking performance.
 Air fryers depend heavily on unobstructed airflow to crisp properly.
 If the basket is overcrowded — even slightly — results can vary.
-In contrast, convection ovens generally recover from crowding better, especially if they have a strong fan system, because the airflow circulates around larger, open spaces rather than through a compact basket.
+In contrast, convection ovens generally recover from crowding better.

 So while an air fryer is ideal for quick meals and snacks, smaller families or people with limited space, a convection oven is better suited for batch cooking, baking, or preparing full meals at once.